YiTingTsou/wave-data-toolbox/docs/structure.md

 The following helper functions support the main wave and wind data loading workflow:

-- **`findNearestGridPoint.m`**: Identifies the nearest valid ocean grid point for a given location.
+- **`findNearestGridPoint.m`**: Identifies the nearest valid ocean grid point for a given location
-- **`loadMonthlyData.m`**: Loads wind or wave data for a single month, with built-in fallback logic for missing variables.
+- **`loadMonthlyData.m`**: Loads wind or wave data for a single month, with built-in fallback logic for missing variables
-- **`saveMonthlyData.m`**: Saves individual monthly datasets to disk.
+- **`saveMonthlyData.m`**: Saves individual monthly datasets to disk
-- **`storeMonthlyData.m`**: Collects and stores monthly wave data in cell arrays for further processing.
+- **`storeMonthlyData.m`**: Collects and stores monthly wave data in cell arrays for further processing
-- **`saveCompleteDataset.m`**: Aggregates and saves complete datasets for both wave and wind data.
+- **`saveCompleteDataset.m`**: Aggregates and saves complete datasets for both wave and wind data

 Folder structure:

-- `+gridded/`: Contains functions for loading and processing wave data.
+- `+gridded/`: Contains functions for loading and processing wave data
   - `lonlat/`: Pre-loaded longitude, latitude and available wave data locations
-- `+spec/`: Contains functions for loading and processing wind data.
+- `+spec/`: Contains functions for loading and processing wind data